RomanAyalew/readingnotes/class01.md

 -lists etc

 ## H2 There is diffrent markdown syntax for each style.
-We can find diffrent markdown syntax by googling.

 Here is the website i found to get some of The basic syntax

 [click here](https://www.markdownguide.org/cheat-sheet/)